|Best women's sunglasses||Quay Women’s Sweet Dreams Sunglasses||Check Price||

 Ray-Ban sunglasses are one of the most popular and trusted brands because of their quality and classic, cool styles.
 Ray-Ban

 Ray-Ban sunglasses were originally developed at the request of the U.S. Army to ban distracting rays from pilots’ eyes, so there’s no better place to look if you want the classic aviator style.
 These favorites are unisex and offered in over 30 frame and lens colors and three different sizes.
 These anti-glare Aviator sunglasses, originally introduced to the public in 1937, are made with a metal frame and high-quality scratch-resistant glass.
 Additionally, the lenses are polarized and provide 100-percent UV protection.
-You can’t go wrong with these classic Ray-Ban sunglasses.
+You can’t go wrong with these classic Ray-Bans.

 Quay Women’s Sweet Dreams Sunglasses